-- 1. Students must be eligible for enrollment in ENG 111 without a co-requisite and MAT 171 without a co-requisite. - 2.
+- 1. Students must be eligible for enrollment in ENG 111 and MAT 171. - 2.
 The student's overall grade point average must meet or exceed 2.0. - 3.
 Students must complete a Nurse Aide I program and demonstrate current certification on the North Carolina Registry for Certified Nursing Assistant I (CNAI).
 The student is responsible for providing documentation to the Health Sciences Admissions Coordinator upon program application.